Office spacing could be new trend as businesses open

 Water cooler talk may be silenced as offices begin to change their protocols to keep employees safe from COVID-19.
 Expect things like less interaction in person, and even the way your office desk is set up.

-Before COVID-19 prompted Governor David Ige to shut down Hawaii’s non-essential businesses and forced other to work from home, office trends were geared toward collaboration and teamwork.
+Before COVID-19 prompted Governor David Ige to shut down Hawaii’s non-essential businesses and forced others to work from home, office trends were geared toward collaboration and teamwork.

 Plexiglass dividers are the quickest fix.
 Local supplier Min’s Plastics has seen a drastic increase in requests for the products.